benhe119/platform-docs/02_Provisioning_Polylogyx_Server/Readme.md

 1. Back up the certificate.crt and private.key files stored in the nginx directory in the installation directory.
-2. Back up the postgres-data folder from the existing installation directory.
-3. Uninstall the installed version.
+2. Uninstall the installed version.
 For more information, see [Uninstalling the Server](#uninstalling-the-server).
-4. Install the latest version of the server.
+3. Install the latest version of the server.
 When installing, instead of performing step 4:

     1. Copy the certificate.crt and private.key files you backed up to the nginx directory.